 Once you get the right consistency of a non-sticky but soft dough, continue mixing on medium speed for about 5 minutes until the dough becomes smooth and stretchy.
 It should be relatively firm to hold its shape.

-If you prefer kneading it by hand, knead on a lightly floured surface for at least 10 minutes.
-We do recommend using a standing mixer for this bread.
+If you prefer kneading it by hand, knead on a lightly floured surface for at least 10-15 minutes.
+We do recommend using a standing mixer for this spelt bread.

 Place the ball of dough in a lightly floured bowl, cover with a towel and leave to rise for 1-3 hours until doubled in size.
 You can also leave it to rise in the fridge overnight.
 It usually takes around 1 hour and 20 minutes for our bread to double in size.
 If possible keep an eye on it, you don't want to ovenproof the dough or it will start collapsing.

-When it's risen it's time to punch down the risen dough and knead it for 2 minutes.
-This time I only use my hands as I find it easier to handle.
-Shape the dough into a smooth, round-shaped ball and place it on a baking paper.
+When it's risen it's time to punch down the risen dough.
+This time I only use my hands as I find them easier to handle.
+Shape the dough into a smooth, round-shaped ball and place it on baking paper.

 Leave it to prove for about an hour until doubled in size.